 - Header information

 - Origin, etc

-Ans: The different elements of WSDL document along with brief description is enlisted below
+Answer: The different elements of the WSDL document along with a brief description is enlisted below:

 - Types: This defines the message data types, which are in the form of XML schema, used by the web services.